 Noelene was Chairperson of the Good Shepherd Asia Pacific Partnership (GSAPP) Team from its establishment in 2007 until it completed its work in 2019.
-For more than a decade, its focus was to create and strengthen partnership and co-responsibility for mission as Mission Partners (sisters and lay) in the Asia Pacific Region.
+For more than a decade, its focus was to create and strengthen partnership and co-responsibility for mission as Partners-in-Mission (sisters and lay) in the Asia Pacific Region.

 The original mandate of the team was to plan the first Good Shepherd Partnership Gathering in the Asia Pacific Region.
 The Gathering held in 2008 in Kuala Lumpur, awakened in participants a deep experience of shared charism and a stronger sense of identity as Asia Pacific.

 A Workshop for Province Link Persons for Partnership held in Singapore in 2010 generated momentum in shared planning for mission, and in formation and leadership development for mission partners.
-Over the next seven years the Good Shepherd Asia Pacific (GSAPP) Team continued to work with the Units of Asia Pacific in building capacity for Mission.
+Over the next seven years the GSAPP Team continued to work with the Units of Asia Pacific in building capacity for Mission.

 Throughout 2017-2018 the GSAPP Team participated in the development of the Asia Pacific Integration Committee.